nel-lab/mesmerize-core/docs/source/user_guide.rst

 **********
 The demo notebook is the best place to start: https://github.com/nel-lab/mesmerize-core/tree/master/notebooks

-This guide provides some more details on the API and concepts for using the ``mesmerize-core`` framework.
+This guide provides some more details on the API and concepts for using ``mesmerize-core``.

-Mesmerize-core is a framework that interfaces with `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms, helps with data organization, and provides useful functions for evaluation and visualization.
+Mesmerize-core interfaces with `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms, helps with data organization, and provides useful functions for evaluation and visualization.
 It is a collection of "pandas extensions" -- functions that operate on `pandas DataFrames <https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe>`_.
 This enables you to create a "psuedo-database" of your calcium imaging data and `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ generated output files.
 No database setup or experience is required, it operates purely on ``pandas`` and standard file systems.

 Since this framework uses ``pandas`` extensions, you should be relatively comfortable with basic pandas operations.
 If you're familiar with ``numpy`` then ``pandas`` will be easy, here's a quick start guide from the pandas docs: https://pandas.pydata.org/docs/user_guide/10min.html